Best daily deals

 We subjected both earbuds using our standarized test, using a constant real music output peaking at 75dB(SPL).
 We found that the Google Pixel Buds Pro last 7 hours, 6 minutes, and the Bose QuietComfort Earbuds last 5 hours, 29 minutes (both with ANC on).
 The case for the Pixel Buds Pro provides an additional 13 hours of charge, while the QuietComfort Earbuds case provides 12 hours of additional charge.
 Both the Google Pixel Buds Pro and the Bose QuietComfort Earbuds charge via USB-C, and have fast charging and wireless charging capabilities.

-The Pixel Buds Pro lasts a bit longer than the QuietComfort Earbuds, but both cases provide additional charging and have convenient fast charging and wireless charging.
+The Pixel Buds Pro last a bit longer than the QuietComfort Earbuds, but both cases provide additional charging and have convenient, fast charging and wireless charging.
 Bottom line, they both perform pretty similarly.

-Does the Google Pixel Buds Pro have better active noise cancelling than the Bose QuietComfort Earbuds?
+Does the Google Pixel Buds Pro have better active noise canceling than the Bose QuietComfort Earbuds?

 Does the Google Pixel Buds Pro sound better than the Bose QuietComfort Earbuds?

-Frequency response comparison chart for the Google Pixel Buds Pro vs the Bose QuietComfort Earbuds.
+A chart compares the Google Pixel Buds Pro to the Bose QuietComfort Earbuds and the SoundGuys headphone preference curve.

 The Google Pixel Buds Pro roughly follows our consumer target curve, but with a bit of boost in the sub-bass and highs.
 This can cause the mids to be overwhelmed at times, and high pitched sounds like cymbals can be too loud for some.
 The Bose QuietComfort Earbuds have a default frequency response that’s very close to our consumer curve, so most music should sound good to most people.
 You can also adjust EQ for the QuietComfort Earbuds in the Bose Music app if you want a bit of a bass boost or louder treble.